WeblateOrg/weblate/docs/admin/config.rst

 .. note::

-    Once you change this setting the existing checks will still be stored in the database, only newly changed translations will be affected by the change.
-To apply the change to the stored translations, you need to run :djadmin:`updatechecks`.
+    Changing this setting only affects newly changed translations, existing checks will still be stored in the database.
+To also apply changes to the stored translations, run :djadmin:`updatechecks`.

 .. seealso::